If you want to enroll in undergraduate classes on campus, but you aren't seeking a bachelor's degree, apply as an undergraduate nondegree student.

 - Students still in high school who wish to apply to the university as a nondegree student must have a cumulative grade-point average (GPA) of 3.50 or higher.

-- Post-Secondary Enrollment Option (PSEO) for high school students—If you have a high school grade-point average (GPA) of 3.50 or higher, your school district may be willing to pay up to $250 toward the tuition for each course you take.
+- Postsecondary Enrollment Options (PSEO) for students enrolled in an Iowa high school—If you have a high school grade-point average (GPA) of 3.50 or higher, your school district may be willing to pay up to $250 toward the tuition for each course you take.
 Contact your high school guidance counselor to see whether you are eligible for this program.

 - International applicants and applicants whose first language is not English must submit results of the Test of English as a Foreign Language (TOEFL) for admission to the university

 - Apply Now as an undergraduate nondegree student.

 - Most nondegree applicants will be charged a $40 application fee upon enrollment, which will appear on the student's first university bill.

 - There is no application fee for high school students, Regents Exchange students, and students who are already being charged a fee by a sponsoring department (such as a study abroad program).